"Unflinchingly illustrates the reality of life during this extraordinary moment in American history."―Dinitia Smith, The New York Times

 Quantity: 1 available

 Paperback.
-Condition: Good.
+Condition: Very Good.
 Connecting readers with great books since 1972!
-Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
+Used books may not include companion materials, and may have some shelf wear or limited writing.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_430631666
+Seller Inventory # S_445573291

 Quantity: 1 available